One of the first and most vital steps in a divorce is figuring out the division of property

 If you have substantial separate-property assets and/or if you do not want your employment income to be considered community property, then you would be well-advised to have an attorney prepare a valid Prenuptial Agreement (or a Postnuptial agreement, if you are already married).
 The agreement will need to conform to the law and be signed by both spouses.

 Our Family Law Firm is here to help you work through even the most difficult and complicated property division matters.
 Gary J. Frank is an Arizona attorney and former Judge Pro Tem with over thirty years of experience in dealing with custody and parenting time issues in Family Court.
-Hanna Juncaj is a highly skilled litigator, a compassionate counselor, and a strong advocate for every one of her Family Law clients.
-To schedule a personal consultation with our attorneys, you may contact us by telephone at 602-383-3610, or by email through our web site at www.garyfranklaw.com.
+Hanna Juncaj is a highly-skilled litigator, a compassionate counselor, and a strong advocate for every one of her Family Law clients.
+To schedule a personal consultation with our attorneys, you may contact us by telephone at 602-383-3610, or by email through our website at www.garyfranklaw.com.

-The issues in this blog are provided general informational purposes only and should not be relied on as legal advice in your particular case, nor should it be construed as forming an attorney-client relationship.
+The issues in this blog are provided for general informational purposes only and should not be relied on as legal advice in your particular case, nor should it be construed as forming an attorney-client relationship.
 Every Family Court case is unique.
 If you have a matter that appears similar to any of the scenarios that you read in this blog, you should be aware that: (1) even a slight difference in a factual situation can lead to a vastly different result; and (2) the laws are constantly changing and new laws are continually being enacted.
-Legal advice cannot be given without a full consideration of all relevant information relating to your individual situation.
+Legal advice cannot be given without full consideration of all relevant information relating to your individual situation.
 Therefore, if you have an important legal issue, you should obtain a consultation with a qualified attorney.